akamhy/dhashpy/README.md

 <h1> dHashPy </h1>

 <h3>Row-wise gradient dHash algorithm in python.</h3>

-  dHash algorithm was originally described at [Kind of Like That - The Hacker Factor Blog](https://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html)
+dHash algorithm was originally described at <a href="https://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html" target="_blank">Kind of Like That - The Hacker Factor Blog</a>

 </div>